opensearch-project/documentation-website/_dashboards/index.md

 # Overview of OpenSearch Dashboards

-OpenSearch Dashboards is the preferred visualization platform for analyzing data in OpenSearch. and is the user interface for many OpenSearch features.
+OpenSearch Dashboards is the preferred visualization platform for analyzing data in OpenSearch, and is the user interface for many OpenSearch features.
 From real-time application monitoring, threat detection, and incident management to personalized search experience, OpenSearch Dashboards gives you data visualization tools to tell your data story.

 Out-of-the-box OpenSearch Dashboards includes several tools for discovering and visualizing data, and the OpenSearch suite provides [plugins](https://opensearch.org/docs/latest/dashboards/install/plugins/) to extend and customize dashboard features and functions.